AF-Github1/WebotsWorkshop/README.md

 https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/3f537982-cecf-418d-8d71-23879f719dd5

 Afterwards give it a name and tick the box for 'Add a rectangle arena'.
 This is not enabled by default.
-It's possible to later add the arena but it's quicker and more covenient this way
+It's possible to later add the arena but it's quicker this way

 ![image](https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/e81a4e44-07ff-4d9f-b08a-5624d7d811bd)